melindading/HOA-Utilities-Splitter/README.md

 This led me to Claude, where I could describe exactly what I needed and get a standalone solution without the overhead of traditional web app infrastructure.

-### Development Approach: AI-Assisted Pair Programming
+### Development Approach: Conversational Based Programming

 This project was built in collaboration with Claude through an iterative, conversational development process.
 Rather than writing code from scratch, I described what I needed, provided examples, and worked through problems as they arose.

 ### Phase 1: Initial Requirements
-Started with a simple request: split utility bills automatically and generate emails.
+I started with a simple request: split utility bills automatically and generate emails.

 Key requirements:
 - Support for Seattle Public Utilities bill format
 - 50/25/25 split for water and sewer (unmetered units)
 - Even 33/33/33 split for trash